Prof. Tali Ilovitsh

 Research Interests

 Developing new medical ultrasound technologies.
 3D ultrasound, super resolution, ultrasound beam shaping, image processing and machine learning.
-Therapeutic ultrasound coupled with microbubbles for drug delivery, gene therapy, blood brain barrier opening, thermal and mechanical ablation
+Therapeutic ultrasound coupled with bubbles for drug delivery, gene therapy, blood brain barrier opening, mechanical ablation for cancer therapy

 Selected publications